top of page

 Annual Biomedical Research Conference for Minority Students (ABRCMS) in Orlando, Florida.

-2015: Presented on “Nature’s Pace Maker: Studying the Relationship between Heartrate and Lifespan Across the Vertebrate Family Tree” at NC State's Mid-Atlantic PREP/IMSD Research Symposium in Raleigh, NC, the
+2015: Presented on “Nature’s Pace Maker: Studying the Relationship between Heartrate and Lifespan Across the Vertebrate Family Tree” at NC State's Mid-Atlantic PREP/IMSD Research Symposium in Raleigh, NC, the Annual Biomedical Research Conference for Minority Students (ABRCMS) in Seattle, WA, and the Annual Sigma Xi Undergraduate Research Symposium in Raleigh, NC.

 2012: Presented on The Effect of the Chemical Environment on the Function of a Nanobiosensor" by way of the North Carolina ProjectSEED program at the Annual Sigma Xi Undergraduate Research Symposium in Raleigh, NC.